rks101/egnet/README.md

 Some [security-related primer](http://intronetworks.cs.luc.edu/current/html/security.html) and [SSH and TLS](http://intronetworks.cs.luc.edu/current/html/publickey.html#ssh-and-tls)

-Prof Wenliang Du's lab manual (Syracuse Univ) is one of the best ways to study, introduce, or teach security in labs.
+Prof Wenliang Du's lab manual (Syracuse Univ) is one practical way to study, introduce, or teach security in labs.

 Note:- Safety and Security are two different aspects.
 No language is so poor to have two such words for the exact same meaning.
 For digital infrastructure, compute, network - we discuss security aspects.
 Against fire, civil/electrical infrastructure, natural calamity, we discuss safety aspects.